bitbond/tangany-ruby/README.md

 ## Custody API

-See [lib/config/networks.json](lib/config/networks.json) for the list of available networks.
+See [lib/config/protocols.json](lib/config/protocols.json) for the list of available protocols.

 ### Wallets